yuyingtang1999/yuyingtang1999.github.io/_pages/includes/others.md

   Exemption from examination
   Supervisor: Professor Zhigang Wang

 - *2022 - 2023*, Master of Science, Polytechnic University of Milan (Italy), School of Design, Communication Design (Double Degree).
-  CSC Scholarship
   Supervisor: Dr. Mariana Ciancia
   Final Thesis: The role of artificial intelligence tools for generating images in the creation of art and design artifacts